Tremie: Structure

+Various types of foot valve may be used to shut off flow while moving the pipe when pouring small volumes in disjoint areas, where it is impracticable to maintain immersion of the nozzle in the fresh concrete, as in repair work.
+One type is a rubber sleeve inside a section of the pipe which can be pneumatically inflated to occlude the bore over a short distance.
+Another uses a hydraulically operated plate moved across the flow.

+The tremie can be inclined to control flow rate when working in small or shallow volumes, where it may be impossible to keep the nozzle adequately immersed.
+A flexible hose section at the nozzle can facilitate accurate placement by a diver.

+A foam rubber 'pig' or a plug made from cement bags may be used to plug the pipe while introducing the first batch of concrete.

 Placement

 To start placement, the tremie pipe is first lowered into position.
 Air and water must be kept out of the tremie during placement by keeping the pipe full of concrete at all times.
 This is facilitated if the hopper capacity is at least equal to the volume of the pipe.
-When initially charging the tremie a wad of empty cement bags or a foam rubber plug known as a pig may be stuffed into the pipe to keep the flow under control while the first concrete forces the plug down the pipe and displaces the water.
-The pig will float out and rise to the surface.
+When initially charging the tremie, a wad of empty cement bags or a foam rubber plug known as a pig may be stuffed into the pipe to keep the flow under control while the first concrete forces the plug down the pipe and displaces the water.
+The pig will be pushed out of the bottom end of the pipe and will float to the surface.
 The discharge opening must be kept well immersed in the placed concrete, allowing flow from within the placement.
 1.5 m of embedment should be maintained as a minimum if possible.
 This can be measured by finding the level of the concrete surface below the top of the pipe with a weighted tape and subtracting from the known length of the tremie.
 It is critically important to concrete quality that the tremie discharge remains well embedded in the concrete.
 As the pour progresses, if flow slows or stops, the discharge opening is raised so that the head in the pipe can maintain flow.
 Continuous flow is desirable if possible.
+The tremie should be raised at about the same rate that the concrete level rises, and the discharge end of the pipe must remain embedded in the fresh concrete deeply enough to prevent water from flowing into the pipe and causing dilution or segregation of the concrete.